ErikRobles/thePronunciationProject/README.md

 Project Started November 18th 2017 and as of today has no content.
 However, the main structure is completed and the CSS is where I want it.

 November 23 2017
-Changed some content on three pages.
+Changed some content on two pages.